 - Boat property taxes vary by location.
-For example, Californians are assessed a 1.1% tax of their boats current value annually.
+For example, Californians have assessed a 1.1% tax of their boats’ current value annually.

 Besides the living expenses, you get the added bonus of bringing your home on weekend getaways and extended vacations, thus eliminating the need and expense of a hotel.

-Make Sure You’re Ready to Live on a Boat
+Make Sure You’re Ready to Live Full Time on a Boat

 Some of the most popular cities where people live on their boats, according to BetterBoat.com, include:

 - Sausalito, California